From Preaching to Sword

 The book offers fresh insights into medieval Christian identity while challenging modern assumptions about paganism.
 Medieval paganism emerges as a fluid concept rooted in biblical notions of disobedience, rebellion, apostasy, and idolatry—distinct from contemporary pagan movements.
 These findings will stimulate new research directions on paganism throughout the medieval Latin periphery.

-Mihai Dragnea is an associate researcher at the University of South-Eastern Norway and the president of the Balkan History Association.
-His research interests include cultural, social and political relations between Germans, Scandinavians and Slavs during the High Middle Ages, the Viking Age, Slavic identity and state formation, Wallachian and Vlach identity as well as ethnicity and conflict in the Balkans.
+Mihai Dragnea, PhD, is an associate researcher at the University of South-Eastern Norway and the president of the Balkan History Association.
+His research concerns the history of the Slavs beyond the Elbe between the 10th and 12th centuries, focusing on Christian and pagan identity, conversion, hagiography, crusading, mobility and settlement, and monastic orders.
+He is also interested in Slavic identity and state formation, Wallachian and Vlach identity, and ethnicity and conflict in the Balkans.

 More from this author